wbcolon/xPlay/README.md

 ## Known Issues

 Ending the Application before the library scanning threads are finished will result in an abort return code.
+The Phonon music player sometimes stops the playback.
+It can be restarted without any problems.

 ## Notes